 Apple

-Edge caching technology allows content to be delivered to users faster and much more efficiently by creating a cache on local servers.
-The technology uses Internet service provider (ISP) networks and servers to store content for a short period of time that is accessed by other users on the same network.
-For example, if two people on the same network wanted to access the same movie - i.e. start a stream - this would trigger two pings to the content provider's server.
+Edge caching technology allows content to be delivered to users faster and significantly more efficiently by creating a cache on local servers.
+This technology uses Internet Service Provider (ISP) networks and servers to temporarily store content that other users on the same network are accessing.
+For example, if two people on the same network wanted to access the same movie—i.e., start a stream—this would trigger two pings to the content provider's server.

 Both consumers and Apple benefit

-With edge caching technology, this is no longer necessary because the requests are bundled.
-Edge caching makes the whole thing more efficient and increases speed.
-Users can access the content faster while reducing server load.
-The respective Internet Service Provider (ISP) will be able to store the content for a period of time, which will be reused in the event of a new ping.
+With edge caching technology, this is eliminated because requests are bundled.
+Edge caching makes the process more efficient and increases speed.
+Users can access content faster while reducing server load.
+The respective Internet Service Provider (ISP) will be able to store the content for a period of time, which can be reused if a ping is requested again.
 This means that edge caching benefits not only Apple but also consumers.
 By reducing latency, the overall streaming experience is significantly improved.
-Apple now plans to catch up with competitors such as Netflix and Amazon, as they already use similar technology.
+Apple now plans to catch up with competitors like Netflix and Amazon, as they already use similar technology.
 (Photo by monsitj / Bigstockphoto)